pip-services/pip-services-docs/content/en/python/components/config/file_config_reader.md

 #### get_path
-Get the path to configuration file.
+Gets the path to configuration file.

 > get_path(): str

-- **returns**: str - the path to configuration file.
+- **returns**: str - path to configuration file.

 #### set_path
-Set the path to configuration file.
+Sets the path to configuration file.

 > set_path(path: str)

-- **path**: str - a new path to configuration file.
+- **path**: str - new path to configuration file.

 ### See also